(Reading time: 5 min)

 - Ban negative thoughts from your mind.
 This is easier than you think.
 Just think of a good mantra you can use in advance, such as “I am well prepared.
 I know I can do it!“, "My mind is a super-computer.
 It remembers everything.”
 “I have amazing memory, focus and concentration!”
 Every time a negative thought enters your mind, silently say your mantra and let your mind get to work.
 Relax and trust it.
 It really works!

 - Take deep breaths in and out of your nose, making sure your body has enough oxygen to function well.

 - Do imagery exercises the days leading up to the exam.
 Envision the exam situation and how well you are doing.
 Imagine everything in great detail, how you walk into the room, how you read and understand the questions, how you answer each one of them calmly and successfully without a fail.
-See with your mind's eye how proud you are to experience an exam, fully focused and concentrating.
+See with your mind's eye how proud you are to experience an exam, fully focused and concentrated.
 Also imagine getting your results and being praised for them, how proud you are passing the exam with flying colours.
 This might seem a silly thing for you but for your brain it is not silly at all.
 By comparison just think of a nightmare.
 You wake up sweating with a rapid heartbeat, yet you are still in bed in the safety of your own home.
 Only the pictures in your nightmare were able to cause such an extreme and real bodily reaction.
-Now use this power of your mind in your favor, create the right suggestions, positive ones, to ace exams going forward.
+Now use this same power of your mind in your favor, create the right suggestions, positive ones, to ace exams going forward.

 FIND HELP TO REDUCE TEST ANXIETY

 A hypnotherapy session with the Rapid Transformational Therapy™ (RTT™) can also be a very effective tool to eliminate test anxiety and fear of exams.
 Particularly because it works with the subconscious mind, accessing areas which are consciously not accessible.
 RTT™ can help in two ways: